Tired of mosquito bites?

 Get updated information on mosquito borne disease prevention from the Florida Department of Health.

-For more information on mosquito control, contact our Mosquito Control and Aquatic Weed Unit at (813) 635-5400.
+For more information on mosquito control, contact our Mosquito Management and Aquatic Weed Unit at (813) 635-5400.